vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 50 The end of the story may be supplied as it is told in the Mahābhārata \(see also below,

 pp. 592 ff.\).
-Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devaṁmahādevaṁgiriśam
+Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devaṁmahādevaṁgiriśaṁśūlapāṇinam |

-. śūlapāṇinam |

 dadarśa phalgunas tatra saha devyā mahādyutim  k 55 k